 The test strip features a 50% raster that covers the entire strip.

-This raster consists of transparent and opaque squares with extremely high edge contrast (acutance).
-While the human eye perceives the grid as a uniform gray color, a camera can easily resolve these square elements.
-Observing the shape and sharpness of the squares on a computer screen provides crucial information about the quality of the scanning setup.
-Users can immediately determine if the captured image is sharp and if sharpness varies between the center and the edges or corners of the frame.
+This raster is made up of transparent and opaque squares with extremely high edge contrast (acutance).
+While the human eye sees the grid as a uniform gray tone, a camera can easily resolve the individual squares.
+Examining the shape and sharpness of these squares on a computer screen reveals key details about the scanning setup.
+Users can quickly assess whether the image is sharp and whether sharpness changes between the center, edges, or corners of the frame.

-Here's an example of how the image might look if the corner is out of focus:
+Here’s an example of how the image might appear if a corner is out of focus:

-Place the strip in the film holder and center it properly based on the markings on the strip and the holder's opening.
+Place the strip in the film holder, making sure it’s centered using the alignment markings on both the strip and the holder’s opening.

-Capture the image.
-Tethered capture is highly recommended to avoid camera shake and to speed up picture transfer to the computer.
+Take the shot.
+Tethered capture is strongly recommended—it helps avoid camera shake and speeds up image transfer to your computer.

-If the center is not sharp and clear, repeat focusing and adjust exposure until the center looks perfect.
+If the center isn’t sharp and clear, refocus and fine-tune your exposure until it looks perfect.

-If the center appears smudged, it indicates the shutter speed is not fast enough to "freeze" the image or the rig is prone to external vibration.
-Address the vibration issue and proceed.
+If the center appears smudged, it usually means the shutter speed was too slow to freeze the image or your setup is experiencing vibration.
+Address those issues and try again.

-If one side or corner is noticeably less sharp than the other, the misalignment between the camera sensor and the test target film plane is likely the cause.
-Adjust the camera and film holder positions until all corners and edges are similarly sharp.
+If one side or corner of the frame appears noticeably less sharp than the others, it’s likely due to misalignment between the camera sensor and the film plane.
+In this case, adjust the position of the camera or film holder until all corners and edges reach similar sharpness.

-Once the captured image is uniformly sharp across the frame, the most complex and labor-intensive part of scanning rig tuning is complete.
-You can now replace the test target with your film and start scanning.
+Once the image is uniformly sharp from corner to corner, you’ve completed the most complex and time-consuming part of setting up your scanning rig.
+You can now replace the test target with your actual film and begin scanning.

 Q&A